 The first written records about this city were found in the inscriptions left by the Urartian king Rusa II (685–645 BC), where the city was mentioned as Kuarlini.
 The inscription found in the archaeological site of ancient Etchmiadzin mentions a water canal opened by king Rusa II, between Hrazdan River and the valley of Kuarlini.
 In the first half of the 1st century AD, Vagharsh I was the king of Armenia (117–144) and the city was renamed Vagharshapat in honor of the king who, according to Movses Khorenatsi, rebuilt the city.

 Vagharshapat was the capital of the Armenian Kingdom between 120 - 330 AD.
 After adopting Christianity as a state religion of Armenia in 301, Vagharshapat was renamed Etchmiatsin after the name of the Mother Cathedral; the seat of the Armenian Catholicosate.
 Vagharshapat developed as an important centre of education and culture.
 The city was home to one of the oldest educational institutions in Armenia founded by Mesrop Mashtots.

 Etchmiadzin has 5 churches; Mother Cathedral of Holy Etchmiadzin.
 Saint Hripsime, Saint Gayane, Saint Shoghakat, and Saint Virgin Mariam.
-The most important center of Armenian Apostolic Church is The Mother Cathedral of Holy Etchmiadzin.
+The most important center of the Armenian Apostolic Church is the Mother Cathedral of Holy Etchmiadzin.
 This temple was built at the beginning of the 4th century, just after Christianity was adopted as a state religion.

 The most important center of Armenian Apostolic Church is The Mother Cathedral of Holy Echmiadzin.This temple was built in the beginning of 4th century, just after Christianity was adopted as a state religion.Read More